livewire/livewire/docs/validation.md

 ## Testing validation

-Livewire provides useful testing utilities for validation scenarios such as the `assertHasErrors()` method.
+Livewire provides useful testing utilities for validation scenarios, such as the `assertHasErrors()` method.

 Below is a basic test case that ensures validation errors are thrown if no input is set for the `title` property: